-amenity must maintain public access.

-- a.
+- c.
+If the land being subdivided has frontage on a public amenity must maintain public access. - 6.
+To adopt the following as a guide for parkland dedication processes in Secondary Planning and CDD areas: - a.
 To the greatest extent possible, parks will be fully developed at time of transfer to the Town and provide opportunities for multiple activities, at the sole cost of the developer. - b.
 Parks and open space areas will be developed and maintained in a manner that is safe for all users and protects the interests of the Town. - c.
 New parks must be within the financial capacity of the Town to operate and maintain. - d.
 All parks will be developed in accordance with a concept plan by a qualified professional which indicates the functional areas of the park, natural and environmentally sensitive areas, and relationships among park activities. - e.
 All parks will be guided by the Town's Accessibility Plan.
 CPTED principles, other municipal documents and strategies and CSA standards for equipment. - f.
 To the extent possible, trails, sidewalks and paths will link parkland and open spaces to promote healthy living, encourage tourism and protect significant natural features. - g.
 Some form of public engagement will be carried out as part of Secondary Planning and CDD processes.